Joe Cornish: Film and TV

 Cornish's second film was the fantasy adventure The Kid Who Would Be King, starring Louis Ashbourne Serkis.
 Filming took place in Tintagel.
 The film, also featuring Patrick Stewart and Rebecca Ferguson, was released on 25 January 2019.

 Future projects

 In June 2012, it was announced that Cornish had been signed as director of a future film adaptation of Neal Stephenson's classic 1992 novel Snow Crash for Paramount Pictures.
 In May 2020, it was announced that Cornish would direct and write the TV series adaptation of Lockwood & Co. for Netflix.
 In April 2021, it was announced that Cornish would direct and write an adaptation of Starlight for 20th Century Studios.
-In May 2021, it was announced that Cornish would write, direct, and produce the sequel to Attack the Block.
+In May 2021, it was announced that Cornish would write, direct, and produce a sequel to Attack the Block.
+In October 2024, it was announced that Cornish would direct one of three live-action LEGO movies for Universal Pictures.
+He will also be rewriting from previous drafts by Heather Anne Campbell and Simon Rich.
+On the Next Year, Cornish was planned to direct a Live action film adaptation of The Dreamstone to be filming in Victoria, Australia including Melbourne.